CrisztinaZudor/Outlier-Detection/README.md

 1. **Download the Notebook**: Click on `OutlierDetection.ipynb` in the GitHub repository and download it by clicking on `Raw`, then right-clicking and choosing "Save as" to download the file to your local machine.
 2. **Upload to Colab**: Go to [Google Colab](https://colab.research.google.com/), and select `Upload notebook` from the `File` menu to upload the downloaded `.ipynb` file.
 3. **Run the Notebook**: Follow the same steps as above to run the notebook cells sequentially or individually.

+## Project Analyses
+The project is divided into two analyses:<br>
+* The first focuses on "ash" and "malic acid" variables, demonstrating the algorithm's effectiveness with a simpler, clustered distribution.<br>
+* The second deals with "flavanoids" and "color intensity", testing the algorithm's capability in handling complex, banana-shaped distributions.<br>

+## Results
+Empirical covariance provides a foundational approach but is sensitive to outliers.
+Robust covariance (MCD) offers greater resilience by focusing on core data clusters, while One-Class SVM excels in handling complex, non-linear patterns.<br>